Income Inequality Is More Than It’s Cracked Up To Be

 Further Reading:

 [i] For example: “Income Inequality: Too Big to Ignore” by Robert H. Frank.
 This is full of misguided nostrums that I might explore in a future blog.
 Most of Frank’s errors are captured by this sentence: “There is no persuasive evidence that greater inequality bolsters economic growth or enhances anyone’s well-being.”
-There is plenty of persuasive evidence to those who do not have blinders to it.
+There is plenty of persuasive evidence for those who do not have blinders to it.
 More importantly, however, immediately after making the second claim, Frank equates “well-being” with happiness.
 Frank falsely presumes that the goal of public policy is to make individuals happy.
 The goal of policy should be the improvement of the well-being of “everyone,” not “anyone.”
 For a different and more extended critique of Frank’s position, see or listen to THIS.

 [ii] Society’s willingness to accept income inequality alone will not result in wealth creation.
-Rapid wealth creation cannot occur in the absence of certain preconditions, such as the rule of law, a reasonable amount of safety, property rights, sufficient mutual trust among trading partners, and virtuous citizens.
+Rapid wealth creation cannot occur in the absence of certain preconditions, such as the rule of law, reasonable safety, property rights, sufficient mutual trust among trading partners, and virtuous citizens.
 (Deirdre McCloskey’s work in this area is extensive and very compelling.
 Also, see THIS JOHAN NORBERG VIDEO.)

 The Truth Is Hard For The New York Times